AltiMario/DataCruncher/README.md

 -----------------------------
-**SeerDataCruncher modules**

-There's one parent-module (seerdatacruncher-parent) which has only one pom and no other files.
-This pom is parent for all child modules, and has dependencies which are common for all child modules.
-This means that all new common dependencies must be introduced in this pom.

-1. To build project first of all you should checkout parent-module and then seerdatacruncher from git into local workspace.

-2. Build projects in this order: seerdatacruncher-parent, seerdatacruncher.
-The maven command can be like this: 'mvn clean install -U'
+**To run**

+1. Install MySQL

-3. Modify the persistence.xml and create an empty db (MySQL by default) called datacruncher
+2. Modify the persistence.xml and create an empty db (MySQL by default) called datacruncher

-4. If 2 builds are successfully completed, you'll find war in seerdatacruncher/target.
-It can be deployed on tomcat (version > 7.0).

-5. Install mongodb
+3. Install Mongodb

 -----------------------------